MounyaK/TokuRaku-Releases/README.md

 * In the PDF viewer make a long press near the characters you want to recognize and drag the box.
 Release the press when you're done.
 * In the pop-up dialog, select the wanted kanjis and click on the "+" button.
 * double-click on the page to display the searched kanjis.
 To display more details, click on a kanji card.
-* you can navigate through pages by clicking on the page, then on the page indicator.
+* you can navigate through pages by clicking on screen, then on the page indicator.

 [tokuraku-1.0.0-beta_showcase.webm](https://github.com/MounyaK/TokuRaku-Releases/assets/86240078/c215d889-5b18-4b88-a0c2-27007f2e204c)